jwater7/supervisor-scheduler/README.md

 * /post
   * Place a node project in this directory to be run after the schedule is finished

+### Ports

+*  9001 - can be opened up for the supervisor remote management web console

 ### Be sure timezone is set in the docker container for an accurate schedule:
 ~~~~
     volumes: